-How to reach Kalga?
+How to reach Kalga Himachal?

 The best way to reach Kalga is by getting to Barshaini village in Parvati and then walking to Kalga.
 The walk from the Barshaini dam uphill to Kalga would take about half an hour.

 How to travel to Barshaini?
 You can take a bus from Delhi, Chandigarh, or Dharamshala to Bhuntar.
 From Bhuntar, you will get many local buses going to Barshaini.
-If you don’t get a direct bus, get down at Manikaran and then take another bus to Barshaini, which is what we did most of the time.
+If you don’t get a direct bus, get down at Manikaran and take another bus to Barshaini, which is what we did most of the times.

-Hitchhiking is also a cool way to travel around Parvati valley.
+Hitchhiking is also possible around Parvati valley.

 Where to stay in Kalga?